Contact Us for a Free Consultation 818-394-7835

 In rear-end car accidents, California law supports the driver in front and applies if the at-fault driver was driving very close to your bumper, as frequently happens on busy Los Angeles County streets and highways when they become frustrated by a slow driver.

-The concept is that the rear driver is responsible for remaining a safe distance between them and the front driver.
+The concept is that the rear driver is responsible for remaining a safe distance from the front driver.
 In other words, they should know better than to tailgate.

 In left-turn accidents, when one car is traveling straight and collides with a vehicle making a left turn, it's assumed that the left-turning driver is at fault as they entered the intersection without enough space and time to make the left turn.

-The specific damage can identify these types of auto accidents to both cars.
-The other driver will simply admit fault in some cases, making a personal injury case much more accessible.
+The specific damage to both cars can identify these types of auto accidents.
+In some cases, the other driver will simply admit fault, making a personal injury case much more accessible.

 However, determining fault can become a more complex and highly debated issue in other car accident cases.
 Understanding the specific California driving laws can help your case, but there are various ways to establish liability.
 This can include police reports, witness statements, photos, traffic violations, cell phone records, and “no-doubt” liability.

 An experienced personal injury lawyer at our law firm will work aggressively on your behalf to obtain necessary evidence and present it to the other insurance company to seek a fair settlement.
-In accident cases where the fault is an issue, let's take a closer look at ways to prove fault in your car accident case below.
+This highlights the crucial role of evidence in proving fault in a car accident case.

 Police Reports